syahrulhamdani/spotbit/README.md

 # spotbit

-A bitlabs' python module for Spotify API used for educational purpose.
+A python module for Spotify API for educational purpose.